Best Golf Travel Bags 2025

 You’ll likely know Motocaddy as makers of some of the best electric golf trolleys and best golf cart bags.
 We’ve always rated them highly so had high expectations for its Flightsafe cover.

 Perhaps its best feature though is the overall size of the bag.
-It finds the sweet spot between being too big and unwieldy and too small to hold a full-size golf bag - and we found we still had room for some extras, like clothing and shoes.
+It finds the sweet spot between being too big and unwieldy and too small to hold a full-size golf bag - and I found I still had room for some extras, like clothing and shoes.
 Once you’ve placed your bag inside the Motocaddy cover there are two adjustable internal straps to help prevent it from moving around in transit, and further external straps for a proper ‘belt and braces’ approach to club security.
 It also packs away easily too, making for easy storage when not in use.

 The only possible downside to the Flightsafe cover is that it’s only available in black.
 While this looks classy it does make spotting it on the airport carousel a little tricky.